- AroundView cameras are a must-have feature

 The front seats also borrow a page from the Leaf playbook, with optional heating controls that warm up first in more sensitive contact areas.

 Adults get ample accommodations in the second row, which slides on a 9-inch track to expand its leg room, reclines for long-distance comfort, and moves up and away behind the front seats for maximum cargo stowage.
-It's the third row they'll want to avoid: it's barely adequate for small children, and thankfully is an option unavailable on the top Rogue SL.

 Both the second and third rows split and fold for flexible cargo space.
 It's 70 cubic feet in all behind the front seats with other rows folded down; 32 cubic feet behind the second row; and a skimpy 9.4 cubic feet behind the third row.